Teen spending adds £1.7 billion to the economy - CBBC Newsround

 However, those in their late teens are spending between three and four times these amounts, with 18-year-olds spending £58 and 19-year-olds spending £68 a week.

-26 per cent of teens keep a monthly budget and 38 per cent look out for the best deals before parting with their cash.
+One in four teens keep a monthly budget, and 38 per cent look out for the best deals before spending their cash.

 One in five teenagers say they buy second-hand items through websites like eBay and Depop on a regular basis.

-Around half say that shopping second-hand allows their money to stretch, and about a quarter believe purchasing items in this way is more sustainable.
+Around half say that shopping second-hand allows their money to go further, and about a quarter believe purchasing items in this way is more sustainable.

 The report shows that many teens are big fans of saving, with 81 per cent revealing that they put away some money every month.